Click to Rate and Give Feedback

 In Microsoft Internet Explorer 6 or later, you can navigate through code only within the same domain as the application hosting the WebBrowser control.
 Otherwise, this method and Navigate2 are disabled.

-In Internet Explorer 7, when you specify the navOpenInNewTab flag or the navOpenInBackgroundTab flag, do not combine them with other parameters (TargetFrameName, PostData, Headers) or with other BrowserNavConstants flags.
+In Windows Internet Explorer 7, when you specify the navOpenInNewTab flag or the navOpenInBackgroundTab flag, do not combine them with other parameters (TargetFrameName, PostData, Headers) or with other BrowserNavConstants flags.
 If tabbed browsing is disabled, or if a tab cannot be created, the call will fail.
 If this happens, choose another navigation method, such as navOpenInNewWindow.

 Note New tabs are opened asynchronously; this method returns as soon as the tab is created, which can be before navigation in the new tab has started.
 The IWebBrowser2 object for the destination tab is not available to the caller.
 Tab order is not guaranteed, especially if this method is called many times quickly in a row.